brnomade/DeftPascalToolchain/README.md

 - deft_linker_link_objects.bat

-This script will trigger the linkage of the Object files defined on the Project file passed by parameter.
-The name must be without any extension.
+This script will trigger the linkage of the object and library files defined on the .prj file passed by parameter.
+The filename must be without any extension.

 This script requires the following files to be present on the same folder:
      - deft_pascal_toolchain_configuration.bat